VenuThothalla/HTML-project/README.md

-its my basic project using HTML and CSS
+its my basic project using HTML and CSS.